Pix4D/s3-resource-simple/README.md

       access_key_id: { { aws-access-key } }
       secret_access_key: { { aws-secret-key } }
       bucket: { { aws-bucket } }
-      path:
-        [
-          <optional>,
-          use to sync to a specific path of the bucket instead of root of bucket, ]
+      path: <optional, use to sync to a specific path of the bucket instead of root of bucket>
       options: [<optional, see note below>]
       region: <optional, see below>
       sync: <optional, see below>